PraneethaGanesh/Resume-Classifier/README.md

 ## ✨ Features
-🚀 Text Preprocessing – Tokenization, stopword removal, TF-IDF vectorization 🧠 ML Models – Train classifiers like Naive Bayes, SVM, etc.
+🚀 Text Preprocessing – Tokenization, stopword removal, TF-IDF vectorization

+🧠 ML Models – Train classifiers like Naive Bayes, SVM, etc.

-📊 Evaluation – View metrics like accuracy and confusion matrix 🔁 Modular Design – Easily add new categories or models 📦 Dockerized – Run it anywhere with one command
+📊 Evaluation – View metrics like accuracy and the confusion matrix

+🔁 Modular Design – Easily add new categories or models

+📦 Dockerized – Run it anywhere with one command

 ## 💻 Usage